BouncyMolecules/poolguard/README.md

 # poolguard

-**A practical tool to detect, measure, and manage patient pool differences in clinical AI.**
+**A package to detect, measure, and manage patient pool differences in clinical AI.**

 ---